Visit the National Building Museum’s exhibition Evicted as it travels to cities around the U.S.

 The exhibition also highlights ways that some local and state governments and nonprofits are intervening to upend the cycle of chronic evictions, such as Right to Counsel laws and new affordable housing projects.
 Visitors leave armed with ideas for ways they can enact change in their jurisdictions, and help alleviate the downward spiral for those already living on the economic edge.

-Evicted opened at the National Building Museum on April 14, 2018, running through May 19, 2019.
+Evicted was at the National Building Museum April 14, 2018–May 19, 2019.
 The touring exhibition has been redesigned for smaller venues and will be updated to include current data.
 MATTER and mgmt. will also design the traveling version.
 Specially commissioned media pieces created by Unfurl Productions will also accompany the traveling exhibition.
 In addition, each venue has the opportunity to schedule programs and events surrounding the exhibition that may emphasize their local connections to the topic.